SeaQL/seaql.github.io/SeaORM/docs/06-relation/07-data-loader.md

 ORDER BY "cake"."id" ASC
 ```

 This is great, but if the N is a large number, the 1 side's (Cake) data will be duplicated a lot.
 This results in more data being transferred over the wire.
 In the many to many case, both sides may duplicate.
 Using the Loader would ensure each model is transferred only once.
-For this reason, SeaORM currently can't eager load more than 2 entities together.

 The following loads the same data as above, but with two queries: